jamesb93/ccl-wiki/content/docs/people/_index.md

 "James Bradbury is a composer and creative coder living in Huddersfield since 2017.
 His work explores the potential of the computer to work in formalising the creative process and exploting this to creative ends."
 >}}

+{{< person "rconstanzo" "Rodrigo Constanzo"
+"Rodrigo Constanzo is not always with us in person, but sporadically joins us in Huddersfield for intense geek-outs and workshops.
+He is an improviser, coder, teacher and hacker with all things sound and instruments."
+>}}

 {{< /columns >}}